-of Title II and found it a valid exercise of the power to regushall be entitled to the full and equal enjoyment of the goods public and services of any place of accommodation without discrimination or segregation on the ground of race, color, religion, or national origin; and § 201(b) defines the establishments which are places of public accommodation if their operations affect commerce or segregation by them is supported by state action §§ 201(b)(2) and (c) place any "restaurant . . .
+Section 201 (a) of Title II commands that all persons shall be entitled to the full and equal enjoyment of the goods and services of any place of public accommodation without discrimination or segregation on the ground of race, color, religion, or national origin; and § 201 (b) defines establishments as places of public accommodation if their operations affect commerce or segregation by them is supported by state action.
+Sections 201 (b) (2) and (c) place any "restaurant . . . principally engaged in selling food for consumption on the premises" under the Act "if . . . it serves or offers to serve interstate travelers or a substantial portion of the food which it serves . . . has moved in commerce."